MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDirectoryRoleByRoleTemplateId.md

 Retrieve the properties of a directoryRole object.
 The role must be activated in tenant for a successful response.
 You can use both the object ID and template ID of the directoryRole with this API.
-The template ID of a built-in role is immutable and can be seen in the role description on the Azure portal.
+The template ID of a built-in role is immutable and can be seen in the role description on the Microsoft Entra admin center.
 For details, see Role template IDs.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaDirectoryRoleByRoleTemplateId](/powershell/module/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDirectoryRoleByRoleTemplateId?view=graph-powershell-beta)
+This API is available in the following national cloud deployments.

 ## SYNTAX